Welcome to the Club (2022 film): Reception

 John Schwarz of Bubbleblabber gave Welcome to the Club a five out of ten stating "The late Pat Carroll is spinning in her grave for this one.
 Yes, we get another Tom Hiddleston cameo, but really this short is quite skippable.
 The song, while containing some funny lyrics, abruptly ends and really features no resolve to the initial bit the producers were trying to pull off with Lisa.
 As cool as it was to see The Simpsons again after several months off, the shorts are starting to irk me a bit in their execution".

+Stacey Henley, journalist of TheGamer, criticized latest Disney+ short films, stating "Lisa sings a silly song, Kevin Michael Richardson voices Captain Hook with a ridiculously deep baritone, and the credits roll.
+Another entirely pointless venture that wastes what might have been a good idea.
+Even as a Treehouse short, which are desperately hit and miss these days, this might have had a chance.
+Instead the idea is wasted as a short that serves nobody aside from probably getting some curiosity clicks for Disney Plus."

+J.S.
+Gornael of Collider ranked Welcome to the Club fifth of eleven in their top of The Simpsons shorts available on Disney+.